mazenalamir/eps-observability/README.md

-# Python module for checking partial observability of general nonlinear dynamical systems
+# Python module for checking partial observability of general nonlinear uncertain dynamical systems

 This modules implements the observability check proposed in the paper: